midooHjr/CQELS-MQTT-Intrusion-detection-system/README.md

 - The last three elements are saved under "/tmp/cqels/cqels_data" folder.

-Finally, a listner is defined in order to describe the reaction to adopt when some streamed data matches the registred SPARQL query.
+Finally, a listener is defined in order to describe the reaction to adopt when some streamed data matches the registred SPARQL query.